ndangalasinh/ny_taxi_data/README.md

 I have demonstrated data visualization of this modelled data using Google Data Studio for simplicity, you can acess that visualizaion here https://lookerstudio.google.com/reporting/990a2679-8d75-413b-9ec7-80d3c2595987.

 ## How to implement this project
-### 1. Setting up Environment and Downloading data into your storage.
+### Part 1.
+Setting up Environment and Downloading data into your storage.
 1. Clone the repository
 ```
 git clone https://github.com/ndangalasinh/ny_taxi_data.git